UI19EC37/Covid19-live-states-tracker/README.md

-# Covid19 Live_States_Tracker with HTML5, CSS3 and JavaScript
+# Covid19 Live Stats (Tracker) with HTML5, CSS3 and JavaScript